Deltares/hydromt/docs/user_guide/data_catalog/data_types.rst

 **Single variable GeoTiff raster**

 Single raster files are parsed to a **RasterDataset** based on the **raster** driver.
-This driver supports 2D raster for which the dimensions are names "x" and "y".
+This driver supports 2D raster with "x" and "y" dimensions.
 A potential third dimension is called "dim0".
 The variable name is based on the filename, in this case `"GLOBCOVER_200901_200912_300x300m"`.
-The `chunks` key-word argument is passed to :py:meth:`~hydromt.readers.open_mfraster` and allows lazy reading of the data.
+The ``chunks`` key-word argument is passed to the underlying method and allows lazy reading of the data.

 .. literalinclude:: ../../assets/data_types/single_variable_geotiff_raster.yml